Royal Crowns and Gemstones: What Makes Them So Majestic?

 Gemstones on The Sovereign's Sceptre with the Cross

-It features the largest colorless Cullinan diamond.
+It features the largest colourless Cullinan diamond.
 In addition, it features rubies, sapphires, and emeralds.
-These gemstones symbolize the authority of the royal family and the strong relations between the two countries.
-Amethyst on the cross represents the Christian world and the rule of monarchs.
-Rubies, emeralds, and spinels symbolize royal authority and importance.
+These gemstones symbolise the authority of the royal family and the strong relations between the two countries.
+The amethyst stone on the cross represents the Christian world and the rule of monarchs.
+Rubies, emeralds, and spinels symbolise royal authority and importance.

 We have seen that the royal regalia are adorned with numerous rare and precious gemstones, signifying their power and decorative appeal.
 These ornaments are proof that gemstones have always held the power and significance for the royals.